 At the center of any successful Security Operations Center (SOC) are people.
 Security professionals such as SOC analysts, SOC managers and engineers protect and secure an enterprise’s sensitive data and systems.
-But what roles make up a SOC team, and what responsibilities does each person have?
-Let’s explore how SOC teams work below.
+But what roles make up a SOC team, and what roles and responsibilities does each person have?
+Let’s explore how SOC teams work and the SOC team structure below.

 The security operations center (SOC) team is made up of security professionals who are responsible for managing an organization’s security posture.
 The specific roles within a SOC may vary depending on the size and complexity of the organization, but there are some common SOC roles and responsibilities.